tomduck/pandoc-tablenos/README.md

 Pandoc-tablenos may be customized by setting variables in the [metadata block] or on the command line (using `-M KEY=VAL`).
 The following variables are supported:

+  * `tablenos-caption-name` - Sets the name at the beginning of a caption (e.g., change it from "Table to "Tab.");

   * `tablenos-cleveref` or just `cleveref` - Set to `On` to assume "+" clever references by default;